jpf/workflows-scim-relay/README.md

 ### Test the Cloudflare Workers Proxy

 Now it's time to test the Workflows SCIM Relay.
-We will do this by making SCIM API requests to the Cloudflare Workers endpoint.
+We will do this by making SCIM API requests to the Cloudflare Workers endpoint that was set up in the step above.

 -   Start by making sure that we get an "Unauthorized" message: